 - Grinding Fixtures.

 There are other types of fixtures based on the type of machining operation.
 We have concluded that every CNC machining operation that needs a fixture takes the operation’s name.
-Therefore, for CNC machining operations like honing and lapping, you have CNC honing fixtures and CNC lapping fixtures, respectively.
+Therefore, for operations like honing and lapping, you have CNC honing fixtures and CNC lapping fixtures, respectively.

-Types of Fixtures Based on their Uses
+Fixture Tools Based on their Uses

 - Universal Fixtures.